hekar/gitmark/README.md

 # gitmark

-[Goji](https://github.com/zenazn/goji) based server that writes bookmark entries to a git repository such as [hekar/bookmarks](https://github.com/hekar/bookmarks).
+[relyq]() based server that writes bookmark entries to a git repository such as [hekar/bookmarks](https://github.com/hekar/bookmarks).

 Bookmarks are written in Markdown